ericjang/aibook/sources/chapter13.md

 # Neurobiological Basis of Behavior

-9 months of age , infants begin babbling and imitating the spoken sounds in their environment (mother tongue)
+At 9 months of age , infants begin babbling and imitating the spoken sounds in their environment (mother tongue).

-is language

-Many people with specific language impairments like Williams-Beuren syndrome also tend to have lower IQs, suggesting that language is not a distinct module in the cortex.
-However, this remains a controversial issue even among researcher.
+We know that there are elements of the human brain that appear to be specialized for language.
 Language is the most lateralized thing, in addition to handedness - it happens on one side of the brain.
 Researchers have determined, via anesthatizing people's side of brains, 90\% of people have language lateralized to the left side of their brain

 three regions in cortex relevant broca's area (in parietal lobe).
 Bottommost part of cortex that moves body, specifically moving lips (language production, sign langauge production).

 Broca's area being damaged is a "production aphasia"

+On the other hand, Many people with specific language impairments like Williams-Beuren syndrome also tend to have lower IQs, suggesting that language is not a distinct module in the cortex, but rather interacts in complex ways with other "intelligence modules".
+However, this remains a controversial issue even among researcher.

 All animals think to some degree, in order to survive.
-But under what conditions would an animal spend all day thinking about something?
+But under what conditions and ecological nicehs would an animal spend all day thinking about something?

-For one, its immediate Maslovian needs have to be satiated - it can't be in imminent danger or have something urgent on its mind.
+For one, its immediate Maslovian needs have to be satiated - it can't be in imminent danger or have to make some urgent, time-sensitive action.

 As we scale up the Jungle Football game, to one that potentially lasts years in simulated time, we give our agents the capacity to think about

 pre-training on large amounts of language imbues agents with basic "thinking" capacity.
 Can use this as a module for agents to "reason" about the world, as one would reason verbally.

 What would it take for agents to sit and think all day long?
 What compelled the first animal to do this?